-Even so, applying for a credit card can be stress-free when you have all of the right information.
-Here’s what you need to know and do to land a credit card:
+Even so, the process of applying for a credit card is easier when you have all of the right information.

 Basic Requirements to Get a Credit Card